JafarShaik6/Padhai_contest-Perceptron_Algorithm/README.md

 To find the accuracy on test and train data we use accuracy_score function from sklearn.metrics.

                     Accuracy = No.of Correct Predictions/Total no of predictions

+ Scored 91.5% accuracy on public leaderboard and 79% accuracy on private leaderboard